Alfresco/docs-alfresco/federation-services/latest/config/index.md

 Index files and emails from Google Drive and Gmail

-> **Tip**: Google Drive folders usually display the ID in the url while looking at them in the browser.
+> **Tip:** Google Drive folders usually display the ID in the url while looking at them in the browser.
 The root folder ("My Drive") does not show its ID, however.
 In order to retrieve it, you will need to create a Content Service Connection and use it to retrieve the id using the following url in your browser.
 If the root folder id it set on the content service connection, that folder's information will be returned.
 If blank, the My Drive folder's information will be returned.
 `3sixty-admin/api/repo/{googleConnectorId}/rootfolderid`

 ##### Authentication Connection